the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-motivation.md

 (rr-reviewing-motivation)=
 <!-- omit in toc -->
-# Importance and personal benefits
+# Importance and Personal Benefits

 *How this will help you/ why this is useful*